Beer Cheese Soup

 - Set a large sauce pot over medium heat.
 Add the butter, onions, and garlic, and sauté for 3-5 minutes.
 Scoop the softened onions into the food processor (or blender) and add one cup chicken broth.
 Puree the onions and broth until completely smooth.

 - Pour the onion mixture back into the sauce pot, and add the remaining broth and both bottles of beer.
-Bring to a boil.
+Bring to a boil, then lower the heat.